 These photos were taken standing in the hallway.
-Now the kitchen is partially open to the dining room and we were already so excited!
-We couldn't believe how much got done in one day and were already imagining holidays and dinners in this space.
+Now the kitchen is partially open to the dining room and we were already feeling so excited about the progress!
+We couldn't believe how much got done in one day.

 We debated between colored cabinets and white for a while, but in the end, we went with white.
-We figured it will always be classic and then we can always mix up the feel with the decor.
+We figured it will always be classic and would allow us to mix up the feel with our decor.

 The rest of the renovation progress:

-I know some people were on the fence about our open bookshelf idea, but we’re are loving it.
-I really like having all of our cookbooks, signs, and mementos out on display and easy to grab.
+I really like having this space for all of our cookbooks, signs, and mementos to have on display.
 I don't know if this idea will ever be considered dated, but I think I am going to love it until the end of time.
 I am having so much fun decorating it and looking forward to changing it up each season.

 One of the biggest splurges for the kitchen was the stove and range hood.
-We decided to go with a Whirlpool stove and it is truly beautiful.
+We decided to go with a Whirlpool stove.
 If it’s possible to be in love with a stove, we are guilty.

-Our original cabinets weren't too tall when it came to storage and, when we moved in, the cabinets and backsplash were dark.
-Despite our first paint job, the kitchen still felt small and dark to us.
+Our original cabinets weren't too tall when it came to storage.
+Plus, the cabinets and backsplash were so dark.
+Despite our first paint job when moving in, the kitchen still felt small and dark to us.
 Once we removed those outdated cabinets and backsplash, the area felt bigger and less heavy.
 The sun is now able to pour in the window above the sink and really brighten up the room, which we love!